Stocks cheer prospects for low rates, copper shines

-MSCI's gauge of stocks across the globe (.MIWD00000PUS) hit a fresh record high and was up 0.2% by 1109 GMT, driven by gains across Asian markets and a steady session in Europe.
+MSCI’s gauge of stocks across the globe hit a fresh record high and was up 0.2% by 1219 GMT, driven by gains across Asian markets and a steady session in Europe.

-Europe's STOXX 600 (.STOXX) index also reached a new historic peak after turning flat on the day, while MSCI's broadest index of Asia-Pacific shares outside Japan (.MIAPJ0000PUS) rose 0.6%.
+Europe’s STOXX 600 index also reached a new historic peak and was up 0.1% as big London-listed miners rallied on strong commodity prices, while MSCI’s broadest index of Asia-Pacific shares outside Japan rose 0.6%.

 S&P 500 futures were up 0.1% while Nasdaq futures fell 0.3%.